Etingof conjecture for quantized quiver varieties: Introduction

 In \cite[Section 6]{Etingof_affine}, Etingof proposed a conjectural answer to this and more general questions.
 The conjecture takes the following form.
 Recall that the finite subgroups of $\SL_2(\C)$ are in one-to-one (McKay) correspondence with the affine Dynkin diagrams.
 Take the affine Dynkin diagram, say $Q$, corresponding to $\Gamma_1$ and form the Kac-Moody algebra $\g(Q)$ from this diagram.
 Then Etingof defines a certain subalgebra $\a\subset \g(Q)\times \mathfrak{heis}$ depending on $c$, where $\mathfrak{heis}$ stands for the Heisenberg Lie algebra.
 Next, he considers the module $\mathbf{V}\otimes \mathcal{F}$, where $\mathbf{V}$ is the basic representation of $\g(Q)$ (whose highest weight is the fundamental weight corresponding to the extending vertex of $Q$) and $\mathcal{F}$ is the Fock space representation of $\mathfrak{heis}$.
 Then Etingof takes an appropriate weight subspace in that representation and considers its intersection with the sum of certain $\a$-isotypic components.
 The conjecture is that the number of finite dimensional irreducibles is the dimension of the resulting intersection.

-Etingof's conjecture (in fact, its more general version dealing with the number of irreducibles with given support in a category $\mathcal{O}$) was proved in the case when $\Gamma_1$ is cyclic by Shan and Vasserot, \cite[Section 6]{shanvasserot} (under some technical restrictions on $c$ that can be removed in \cite[Appendix]{VV_proof}).
-The techniques used in \cite{shanvasserot} are based on the representation theory of Rational Cherednik algebras and do not seem to generalize to the case of general $\Gamma_1$.
+Etingof's conjecture (in fact, its more general version dealing with the number of irreducibles with given support in a category $\mathcal{O}$) was proved in the case when $\Gamma_1$ is cyclic by Shan and Vasserot, \cite[Section 6]{shanvasserot} (under some technical restrictions on $c$ that were removed in \cite[Appendix]{VV_proof}).
+The techniques used in \cite{shanvasserot} are based on the representation theory of rational Cherednik algebras and do not generalize to the case of non-cyclic $\Gamma_1$.

 The main goal of this paper is to prove Etingof's conjecture on counting finite dimensional irreducibles for all groups $\Gamma_1$.
-But, first, we put it into a more general context: counting finite dimensional irreducible representations over quantizations of symplectic resolutions.
+But, first, we put this problem into a more general context: counting finite dimensional irreducible representations over quantizations of symplectic resolutions.